 You can check the equivalent time in your country with this time zone converter.

-Shaun Wilden had been involved in English language teaching for over twenty-five years.
-He is the Academic Head of training and development for the International House World Organisation and a freelance teacher, teacher trainer and materials writer.
-These days he specializes in technology and language teaching, especially in the area of mobile learning.
-His latest book “Mobile Learning” was published in 2017 by OUP.
-He is a trustee of IATEFL and also on the committee of the Learning technologies special interest group.
-For a hobby, he makes the TEFL commute podcast for teachers.
-Other than that, he enjoys playing games both digital and tabletop.
-When doing neither of these things you’ll find him walking in the nearby woods or growing roses in his garden.
+Shaun Wilden Shaun Wilden has been involved in English language teaching for nearly thirty years and teaching online for over a decade.
+He is the Academic Head of training and development for the International House World Organisation and runs their online teacher development site.
+These days he specialises in technology and language teaching.
+He also teaches digital literacy at the University of Oxford.
+His latest book “Mobile Learning” was published in 2017 by OUP and was nominated for an English Speaking Union award.
+He is a trustee of IATEFL.
+For a hobby he makes a podcast for ELT teachers, the TEFL commute.
+Other than that he enjoys playing table top games.

 Before you register

 Please note that all OUP webinars are free of charge, and you may register for as many as you like.